Thursday, February 28, 2019

 # # #

-A singer rehearses
+Bar and salon A singer rehearses

-Maya, a voice, a musical in French and English: the story of writer Maya Angelou with Ursuline Kairson
+Maya, a Voice, a musical in French and English: the story of writer Maya Angelou with Ursuline Kairson

 Because the City stepped in.